 Cancer of the uterus may refer to several different types of cancer that occur in the uterus, most commonly endometrial cancer and cervical cancer.
 With any form of uterine cancer, abnormal cells can multiply and accumulate, causing growths known as tumors.
-Benign growths, which can include uterine fibroids or endometriosis, are generally less harmful than malignant (cancerous) growths, which can spread and become life threatening if not treated.
+Benign growths, which can include uterine fibroids or endometriosis, are generally less harmful than malignant (cancerous) growths, which can spread and become life-threatening if not treated.
 In many cases, uterine cancer affects postmenopausal women.

-Endometrial cancer is a type of cancer that begins in the uterus, particularly when cancerous cells form in the endometrium, or the lining of the uterus.
+Endometrial cancer is a type of cancer that begins in the uterus, particularly when cancerous cells form in the endometrium or the lining of the uterus.
 As it is the most common type of cancer affecting the uterus, as well as the most common cancer affecting the female reproductive system, it is often referred to as uterine cancer.
 Endometrial cancer most often occurs in postmenopausal women over the age of 50.
 With detection in early stages, however, the disease can be effectively treated before it spreads beyond the uterus.

 Specific causes of endometrial cancer have yet to be found.
 What is known, however, is that a genetic mutation turns healthy cells into abnormal cells, which then accumulate and form tumors that can spread, or metastasize, throughout the body.
 While definitive causes remain elusive, studies have suggested that excess estrogen in comparison to progesterone may cause a thickening of the uterine lining, thereby facilitating the growth of cancerous cells.

 Endometrial cancer is most commonly characterized by abnormal vaginal bleeding, particularly when vaginal bleeding occurs after menopause.
-Pain or difficulty urinating, pain during intercourse, and general pelvic pain are other common symptoms.
+Pain or difficulty urinating, pain during intercourse and general pelvic pain are other common symptoms.
 Although these symptoms can potentially be caused by other conditions and medical concerns, being aware of the symptoms can prompt medical examination and early detection.

-Risk factors such as obesity, a history of taking estrogen alone, a history of taking tamoxifen, radiation therapy, and a familial history of cancer may also increase the risk for developing endometrial cancer.
-Women who have never had children, had their first period before the age of 12, and went through menopause after the age of 55 are also believed to have higher risks for developing the disease.
+Risk factors such as obesity, a history of taking estrogen alone, a history of taking tamoxifen, radiation therapy, and a familial history of cancer may also increase the risk of developing endometrial cancer.
+Women who have never had children had their first period before the age of 12, and went through menopause after the age of 55 are also believed to have higher risks for developing the disease.

 Diagnosis & Staging

-As endometrial cancer is highly treatable and curable in early stages, regular screening, symptom awareness, and early detection is essential.
+As endometrial cancer is highly treatable and curable in early stages, regular screening, symptom awareness, and early detection are essential.
 Medical professionals may use a number of various tests and diagnostic approaches to screen for endometrial cancer and to determine the extent to which it has spread.
 Pelvic examinations, blood tests, biopsies, hysteroscopy (insertion of a camera into the uterine cavity), and ultrasounds are commonly used to make a diagnosis.

-The extent, or staging, of endometrial cancer is vital to helping doctors determine a prognosis and effective treatment program.
+The extent, or staging, of endometrial cancer, is vital to helping doctors determine a prognosis and effective treatment program.
 Endometrial cancer is staged as follows:

-Treatment options will depend on the nature of the cancer and the stage.
+Treatment options will depend on the nature of cancer and the stage.
 You should also consider personal factors when exploring your options, including your age and overall health, whether you plan to have children, and other personal circumstances.
-Various surgical options, chemotherapy, radiation therapy, hormone therapy, and drug treatment are the usual available options.
+Various surgical options, chemotherapy, radiation therapy, hormone therapy, and drug treatment are the usually available options.
 A hysterectomy, or the removal of the uterus, is an option that your doctor can help you consider.

 Although less prevalent than endometrial cancer, cervical cancer is another relatively common form of uterine cancer.
 Cervical cancer involves the formation of cancerous cells in the tissues of the cervix, the lower part of the uterus that connects to the vagina.
 Most women with cervical cancer are under the age of 55.
 Early detection, diagnostic tools, and increased awareness have improved prognoses in women with cervical cancer.

 Most cases of cervical cancer are caused by human papillomavirus (HPV).
 HPV can be sexually transmitted and, depending on the specific type of HPV virus, may also cause genital warts.
 HPV may also remain in the body undetected for long periods of time, causing cancer years after infection.
-Regular pap tests are vital to detecting HPV before it can become cancerous.
+Regular Pap tests are vital to detecting HPV before it can become cancerous.

 Early stage cervical cancers often cause no apparent symptoms.
-As the cancer progresses, the following symptoms may begin to manifest:
+As cancer progresses, the following symptoms may begin to manifest: